ovito.pipeline

 True

-- property title
+- property title: str

 A human-readable name for the modifier to be displayed in the pipeline editor of the OVITO desktop application.
 If left unspecified (empty string), the display title is automatically determined by OVITO based on the modifier’s concrete class type.